Thank you for visiting our website.

 Breakfast in essentially "washoku” (Japanese style) and includes hot rice, miso soup, grilled fish, tofu, egg dish, Japanese pickles and much more.

 Guests coming to stay at Gora-Kansuiro expect with excitement the opportunity to take a natural hot spring bath, "Onsen”.
 Bathing in a spacious bathtub soothes away fatigue and stress.
-Hakone, which is surrounded by volcanic mountains, is worldwide known for its "onsen” and Gora-Kansuiro has on the property two own sources of natural pure hot spring.
+Hakone, which is surrounded by volcanic mountains, is known worldwide for its "onsen” and Gora-Kansuiro has two sources natural hot springs on its property.

 Gora-Kansuiro attaches the hot spring tabs in all of the bathroom facilities in the rooms in order to fully satisfy our guests.

 The open-air bath is called "Rotenburo” and is located in front of "Kaseien”, the Japanese garden.
 You can enjoy bathing with the pleasant breeze blowing over the hot water surface.
 The outside bath is called "Kan-no Yu” for gentlemen and "Sui-no Yu” for ladies.
-You can see one of the two hot spring sources just next to this bath, and bath water is 100 % pure hot spring.
+You can see one of the two hot spring sources just next to this bath, which is 100 % natural hot spring.